 4 Objective

 The SA6 objectives include the following:

-Discuss if an entity of network slice capability exposure is needed (such as CSMF determined in SA5), and define the functions requirements;
+Study how SA6 should be enhanced for enabling management to vertical on utilizing the customized exposure capabilities of network slice.
+Which may include:

+Analyze potential use cases and requirements for customized network slice capability exposure to verticals, and investigate the architecture of enable layer;

-Define the detailed procedures of network slice capability utilization;
+Define the enabler layer aspect of detailed procedures of network slice capability utilization;

-API definition of network slice capability exposure for vertical applications;
+Define API definition of network slice capability exposure for vertical applications by enabler layer, and whether reuse the existing API or define new APIs;

 Determine the procedure, information flow and API in the scenario of EAS as the 3rd party using EES to realize the capability of network slice exposure;

-Enhancement on SEAL, using SEAL Server to realize the functions defined in TS 22.261 about network slice exposure;
+Enhancement on SEAL, using SEAL Server to realize the functions defined in 6.10 of TS 22.261 about network slice exposure;

-Determine the function of collecting resource information of both application and network, analyzing and provide the execution decisions for both side on modifying resource.
+Investigate the architecture of enable layer and discuss if an entity of network slice capability exposure is needed (a new entity or integrating existing CSMF determined in SA5), and define the functions requirements;

+Note: The study needs to coordinate with SA5 for the management aspects exposure and SA2 for NEF exposure capability utilization.

 5 Expected Output and Time scale